MicrosoftDocs/ATADocs/ATPDocs/vpn-integration-install-step.md

 ## Step 7.
 Integrate VPN

-Microsoft Azure Advanced Threat Protection (ATP)  can collect accounting information from VPN solutions.
+Azure Advanced Threat Protection (ATP)  can collect accounting information from VPN solutions.
 When configured, the user's profile page includes information from the VPN connections, such as the IP addresses and locations where connections originated.
 This complements the investigation process by providing additional information on user activity.
 The call to resolve an external IP address to a location is anonymous.
 No personal identifier is sent in this call.

 Azure ATP integrates with your VPN solution by listening to RADIUS accounting events forwarded to the Azure ATP Standalone Sensors.
 This mechanism is based on standard RADIUS Accounting ([RFC 2866](https://tools.ietf.org/html/rfc2866)), and the following VPN vendors are supported: